HDB_final_JPG

-Do you have the Human Design 4/6 profile?
-In this blog post, you will find out how your profile unfolds in your professional life.
 Basically, the profiles in Human Design are derived from the six lines of the basic structure of a hexagram from the I Ching, the Book of Changes (see illustration below).
 There are a total of 12 combinations of these lines that make up an HD profile.
 In your case, these are the two lines 4 and 6.
 In your Human Design Chart, you will also find your two lines as a number behind the dot on your conscious sun (personality) and your unconscious sun (design).

-Characteristics of the Human Design lines
+Features of the Human Design lines

 Each Human Design profile embodies a unique perspective on the world and a specific approach to life.
 Interesting traits can be derived from your profile.
 You should be aware of the character traits of the first digit.
 The number is on the right, conscious side of your Human Design chart (line of the gate on the sun sign).

-In traditional Human Design, certain character traits are assigned to the six lines of a hexagram (see illustration).
+In traditional human design, certain character traits are assigned to the six lines of a hexagram (see illustration).
 These characteristics can be used to draw interesting conclusions about you as an employee or self-employed person.
 Between the first three and the second three lines (lower and upper trigram) there is a change in the way you approach life.

-Human Design 4/6 Profile on the job
+Human Design 4/6 Profile visually explained as a hexagram

 Discover the 4/6 profile and the meaning of the lines

-“Nothing is inside, nothing is outside; for what is inside is outside.”
+Nothing is inside, nothing is outside; for what is inside is outside.

 Goethe

-The Human Design 4/6 Profile at work
+The Human Design 4/6 profile at work

 With the Human Design 4/6 profile, you combine the characteristics of the fourth and sixth lines.
 The fourth line, also known as the networker in a professional context, gives you a strong social component.
 You build social relationships easily and your networks are very important to you.
 These networks can open new doors and opportunities for you professionally.
 Your success often comes from interacting with those around you.